Queanbeyan District Health Service

 You do not require a referral to access the Maternity Services at Queanbeyan District Health Service.

+Book into the service using the Online Booking Form.
 An initial appointment will be scheduled with a member of the midwifery team to discuss your pregnancy and to provide you with comprehensive information about the hospital and maternity services available.
 You will also need to book an appointment with your chosen GP Obstetrician as soon as possible.

 If you have had an uncomplicated birth you may spend up to 2 days in the hospital following the birth of your baby.
 However, if you have had a caesarean birth or experienced any complications, you may spend between 4-5 days in the postnatal ward before going home.